software-trizzey/djazzy-vscode/README.md

 ### Trial Version

-When In Rome may offer a trial version with limited features which can be used prior to purchasing a full license.
+Djangoly may offer a trial version with limited features which can be used prior to purchasing a full license.
 This trial is provided for evaluation purposes only, subject to the terms of the trial agreement.

-For full license details and rights, please refer to the license agreement provided upon purchase or installation, or contact our support team at [support@rome.dev](mailto:support@rome.dev).
+For full license details and rights, please refer to the license agreement provided upon purchase or installation, or contact our support team at [support@alchemizedsoftware.com](mailto:support@alchemizedsoftware.com).

 **Note:** This software uses software components from other open source software which are licensed under their own respective open-source licenses.
 Please refer to the documentation for further information on licensing for these components.